 Truly, the discovery of mug desserts has opened up a whole new world of possibilities for me!
 At this point, I’ve perfected everything from the Mug Brownie to Banana Bread in a Mug!

-How to Make Carrot Cake in a Mug
+Carrot Cake in a Mug Tips and Tricks

-How to Make Carrot Cake Batter for the Microwave
+How to Make Single Serve Carrot Cake for One

 In a separate microwave-safe dish or ramekin, melt the butter in the microwave.
 Start with 30 seconds and stir.
 If it’s not melted after 30 seconds, continue to heat in 15-second increments, stirring in between until completely melted.